Scorpion-Security-Labs/OpenHashAPI/docs/API.md

     * `algorithm`: The algorithm used to generate the hash.
     * `hash-plain`: An array of hashes and plain text values.
     * Values should be submitted as `HASH:PLAIN` or `HASH:SALT:PLAIN`
+    * The `algorithm` parameter should be an integer representing the hash mode.
 ### POST `/api/search`
 - Allows searching the database by either `hash` or `plain` values.
 - Authenticated: `true`